rileybusche/nmr_data_analysis/README.md

         These values are found by peaking the peaks of interest in Topspin 3.2.

         This is only used if all the frequencies are extremely close together.
 Omiting this result in the program prompting the user for the peak frequencies for each pH.

+        If no frequeinces are specified on the command line, you will be prompted for new frequencies for each pH.

         Example freq:
             --freq -0.1202 3.1225 5.6074